OpenTermsArchive/docs/content/terms/guideline/reviewing.md

 ## Merging the Pull Request

 Beyond status checks, additional restriction requires branches to be up to date before merging.
 This ensures that the contribution has been tested with the latest version of the collection.
 This appears as a _“This branch is out-of-date with the base branch”_ warning on a pull request.
-You can fix this using the Github interface, by clicking on the arrow button next to the “Update Branch” button, and select “Update with Rebase”.
+You can fix this using the GitHub interface, by clicking on the arrow button next to the “Update Branch” button, and select “Update with Rebase”.

 ## Contributions FAQ